This is my summit story. There are many other summit stories, but this one is mine.

 The Next morning we gather ourselves and head over to the summit.
 We arrive in the area early, and Machinesoldier (Mark) tells us where we can get some breakfast.
 We end up at a faux diner, and we convince Nekrodave to order something called Scrapple.
 Think of it as all the stuff that didn’t go into a sausage, ground up into a paste, shaped into a patty and fried.
 I’m actually getting a little ill thinking about it now…

-Anyway form there we arrive back at the summit.
+Anyway from there we arrive back at the summit.
 Mark is there, with his brother and his girlfriend.
 We get the tour of the place, a nice townhouse with some big TV sets.
-Downstairs in the cellar is the trade room, and the home theatre.
+Downstairs in the cellar is the trade room and the home theatre.
 We all begin to unpack our wares and the trading begins almost instantly.
 In the room is also a Tron arcade cabinet, which I begin to hump immediately.

 Mark also shows us the room in which we will be watching the requisite summit video.
 Mark’s home theatre is truly awesome.
 The screen had to have been 12 feet wide, with curtains on the side.
 Two rows of black leather recliners, with cup holders.
 Burgundy walls...
 I almost cried.